sebastianconcept/flow/README.md

 flow
 ====

-A full-stack living development environment for the web.
-Built on top of Amber and Pharo.
+A full-stack living framework for the web.

-## Motivation
+## Why flow?

-There are plenty of stacks available for the web and yet there is none that sticks to developer productivity, intuition, discovery, mastery and fast feedback loops for the modern web.
-This stack is an answer to that call.
+There are plenty of stacks available for the web and yet there is none that sticks to *developer productivity*, *intuition*, *discovery*, *mastery* and *fast feedback loops* for the modern web.
+With [Amber](http://amber-lang.net/) taking care of html5 and doing everything in the browser and [Pharo](http://pharo.org/) being incredibly productive in the backend, this stack is an answer to that call.

 ## General view